SSharath-Kumar/cs5293sp22-project3/README.md

 - Application must be run on a machine with internet connectivity.
 Core functionality is dependent on fetching data from the git repository.
 - Assuming that the unredactor.tsv file has bad lines or corrupted data, such lines are skipped while reading the file
 - Given the limited dataset and the quality of the data, the accuracy of the model is very low.
+- Only few of the data errors are handled and bad data from the unredactor.tsv file can cause errors, stopping the application.

 **Note:** Validation data/records are not being used as RandomForestClassifier is used for training and prediction.
 Also, the model is not saved or improved upon.